Dmitry404/bdata-course/week4-data-formats_and_metrics/README.md

 It will create a HDFS cluster of three containers (master and two slaves).
 After the cluster starts, an additional container with a Java app will generate some amount of orders applicable to a fruit store.
 Each order will be converted to Avro format and written to HDFS.
 In addition, there is a Parquet converter which uses Avro schemas in order to write the same Fruit Store data to HDFS.

+< Data generation will take some time because I put `sleep's` there to make Grafana graphs more readable

 ##### Graphite / codahale.metrics
 Some metrics, like order totals and amount of fruits sold, grouped by its name, are reported to Graphite server which you can access at `http://localhost`